ekimkk/FraudDetect/README.md

 * Identify Scam Emails

 # Installation
-Install all required libraries with command
+Install all required libraries with the command

 `pip install -r requirement.txt`

 # Usage
 1. Run the main python file

    `python main.py`

-3. Open up the link: http://127.0.0.1:8080/ in your browser to load the web page
+2. Open up the link: http://127.0.0.1:8080/ in your browser to load the web page